dragome/dragome-sdk/doc/crud-grid-example.md

 ###Showing values

-In order to show all column values we need to repeat each one to access the particular value and decide how to show it.
-In this last part we can see the usage of nested switch/cases commands, at top level we use a switch for selecting editMode cases for inline editing the instance.
-The second switch is inside edit-mode case, we need to choose whether to show a textfield or combobox depending on lookup property of current column.
+In order to show all column values we need to repeat each one, access the particular value and decide how to show it.
+In this last section we can see the usage of nested switch/cases commands, at top level code we use a switch for selecting **editMode** case (inline editing).
+The second switch is inside edit-mode case, there we need to choose whether to show a textfield or combobox depending on lookup property of current column.

 buildColumns source code
 ``` Java